Waletee/TOA_Catering/README.md

-# TOA Catering
+# TOA_Catering

-This is a simple HTML and CSS three page project, this include an home page, about us page and a contact page
+This is a simple HTML and CSS three page project for a catering service provider, this include an home page, about us page and a contact page.